-- If not specified earlier, what leads you to believe they have a MODERATE/ SEVERE/ PROFOUND intellectual disability?
+- If not specified earlier, what leads you to believe they have a moderate, severe or profound intellectual disability?
 Please see Appendix 1 for more guidance.

 - Any information you would like to provide that is not covered elsewhere?

-- If there is supporting documentation, please attach (i.e. Psychology Report, Assessment of Need if referring from another Local Authority)
+- If there is supporting documentation, please attach, for example, Psychology Report, Assessment of need if referring from another Local Authority

 What specific services do we provide